Frequently Asked Questions

 Yes.
 The average 20 a day smoker will spend up to £10.60 a day!
 That means each year they are forking out around £3,869.

-When you make the switch to vaping the average annual cost per month, including accessories, is around £633.60.
+When you make the switch to vaping the average annual cost, including accessories, is around £633.60.
 (This is based on using higher strength e-liquid, starter kit and 10 bottles of e-liquid per month.)

 Is nicotine harmful?